-In the UK alone the market value of the retail industry is predicted to rise to £410 billion by 2020.
+In 2021 the UK’s sales in the retail industry hit £465.25 billion, an increase of £28.5 million from the previous year.
 We know all too well of the challenging times on the high street, and the ever increasing competition in the world of ecommerce, so here are three statistics to help you prepare your online retail business:

 1. 48% of shoppers abandoned their cart and purchased from a competitor after a poorly personalised experience.